gerbenmeyer/react-i18nify-mobx/README.md

 ### `i18nStore`

-MobX store for storing the locale and translations
+MobX store for storing the locale and translations, with the following observables and actions:

 * `@observable locale` (string)